Natural Roach Remedies (Affordable and Effective)

 I have had the dubious pleasure of moving into roach-infested apartments in New York City twice!

-The first time, I bought a $20 electronic pest control device that plugs into the wall.
+The first time, I bought an electronic pest control device that plugs into the wall.
 The manufacturers claimed that it sends out a high-frequency sound wave through the electric wires in the walls that roaches can’t stand, so they move out!
 Yes, I thought there wasn’t much hope of it working too, but I was at my wit’s end.
 Well, it worked!

 The downside was that all the “hidden” roaches that you don’t normally see came out into the open for the first four or five days.
 I found them dead and dying all over the place each morning.
 It was horrible!
 But then, suddenly, they were gone and I never saw a roach again for the next 10 years, until I moved to a condo.

 I took the same device with me and had the same experience all over again.
 Seven years later, I’m still in that condo with the same electronic thing still plugged into my wall and I have never seen a sign of a roach, apart from the first few days of seeing way too many of them.
-I think it’s the best $20 I ever spent.
+I think it’s the best money I ever spent.
 They can be purchased at hardware stores and discount stores, and it’s a far healthier alternative than spraying with toxic chemicals.

 The only downside is seeing so many roaches those first few days, so if it’s possible to stay with friends or family during that time, that would be ideal.